FrederickGentile/Mini-PRIAD/README.md

 ```
 > Note: You could also give manualy the full path instead of giving the environment variable `NOMAD_HOME` itself.
 #### For latin hypercube sampling:
-To use the folowing command, you need to install the julia package "Surogates" (see the section `Installing julia package "Surogates"`).
+To use the folowing command, you need to install the julia package "Surrogates" (see the section `Installing julia package "Surrogates"`).
 ```
 julia $MINI_PRIAD_HOME/Benchmarking_Tools/Run_LHS.jl
 ```
-##### Installing julia package "Surogates"
+##### Installing julia package "Surrogates"
 To install the package or can run the following lines in your terminal:
 ```
 julia